searchdaimon/enterprise-search/README.md

 - How to upgrade existing installations to the open source version
 - [How Searchdaimon As, our company will make money](http://www.searchdaimon.com/wiki/Monetizing_the_ES)

+### The release ###
+We have released all of our source code related to the Searchdaimon enterprise search engine to GitHub, with full commit history.
+We will be using the GitHub repository internally as our only source code repository from now on.
+It is currently about 100K lines of code.
+These is the full source code, tools and build chain to build the ES.

+The only exception is that we unfortunately have had to hold on to some related source code that uses proprietary code from 3-partys.
+However none of thus are essential, and binaries are made freely available for most of it.
+A list of non-released code is available at: [Statement on non-open source code](http://www.searchdaimon.com/wiki/Statement_on_non_open_source_code.).

 ### The software ###

 The ES software is currently about 100K lines of code and is mostly written in C and Perl.